wp-plugins/gravity-forms-wcag-20-form-fields/readme.txt

 2. Shows list field with 'buttons' instead of images to add and delete rows - buttons are styled like the previous images but are keyboard accessible.

 == Changelog ==

+= 1.2.11 =
+* Maintenance: change plugin name from 'Gravity Forms - WCAG 2.0 form fields' to 'WCAG 2.0 form fields for Gravity Forms'
+* Maintenance: change constructor so plugin load is delayed using the 'plugins_loaded' action - this ensures the plugin loads after Gravity Forms has loaded and functions correctly.
+* Maintenance: resolve various PHP errors that were appearing in debug mode, but did not affect functionality.

+= 1.2.10 =

+* Fix: change field layout for radio and checkboxes to allow a checkbox/radio field to not use a fieldset if only one option exists.

 = 1.2.9 =